ORNL/DataFed/docs/_sources/user/cli/install.rst.txt

 ============

 The DataFed CLI requires Python 3 to be installed and properly configured.
-Within supported facilities, both Python 3 and the DataFed CLI is may already be installed and ready to use;
+Within supported facilities, both Python 3 and the DataFed CLI may already be installed and ready to use;
 however, if you need to use the DataFed CLI from a non-supported facility, or on an external workstation or laptop, then you will need to ensure that Python 3 is available, then install and configure the DataFed CLI manually.
 In some cases, `Globus Personal Connect